robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/readme.md

 http://tom.preston-werner.com/2010/08/23/readme-driven-development.html

-If you can't sum up what the extension is and how it can be used in a small readme file, then the scope of your extension is too big and you should consider breaking it out into smaller, more focused extensions.
+If you can't sum up what the extension is and how it can be used in a readme file, then perhaps the scope of your extension is too big.
+In that case consider breaking it out into smaller, more focused extensions.

 ## The Extension/Integration Class (IContextConfig)

 An extension implements the IContextConfig interface.
-When included into a context, that context is immediately passed through to the configureContext() method.
+When included into a context, that context is immediately passed through to the configureContext() method:

     package robotlegs.extensions.superDuper
     {